Envestnet (ENV) Q1 2017 Results - Earnings Call Transcript

 Finally, we believe data analytics will create better intelligence and will profoundly change the way financial advice is rendered, answering critical questions like where else do clients have assets, is the advisor's share of wallet increasing, how our clients shift in spending over time, what's changing about client income distributions as they age, how do I compare to peers with respect to outcomes and performance.
 The cover story of this week's issue of The Economist noted big data is giving rise to a new economy.
 This is a quote, it is "to this century what oil was to the last one: a driver of growth and change.
 Flows of data have created new infrastructure, new businesses, new politics and crucially new economics.
 Digital information is unlike any previous resource: it is extracted, refined, valued, bought, and sold in different ways."

 American Century Investments is the latest example of a firm that is embracing our data driven value proposition.
-They recently signed on as a new digital advice client and will soon launch data aggregation, client-based and fin apps (09:33) and data analytics to better serve their clients.
+They recently signed on as a new digital advice client and will soon launch data aggregation, client-facing fin apps (09:33) and data analytics to better serve their clients.

 We believe Envestnet is uniquely positioned to help advisors and enterprises deliver better outcomes through this intelligence, based on our unique network of tens of thousands of advisors, thousands of enterprises, millions of investment accounts, over a trillion in advisor supported assets and many trillions in aggregated consumer financial transactions.
 This is where we believe the future of wealth management will be, in expert-centric network using smart technology to leverage the creativity and insights that only experienced professionals can provide.
 We believe we are leading the way.